CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

-We propose a multi-agent framework for popular path queries that orchestrates specialized agents across a two-stage pipeline: \textit{SEARCH} and \textit{GENERATE}.
-Our approach coordinates four key agents---\textit{Path Discovery}, \textit{Popularity Ranking}, \textit{Path Synthesis}, and \textit{Path Selection}---each designed to handle distinct aspects of the query resolution process.
+We propose a multi-agent framework \cite{islam2024mapcoder, hong2023metagpt} for popular path queries that orchestrates specialized agents across a two-stage pipeline: \textit{SEARCH} and \textit{GENERATE}.
+Our approach coordinates four key agents---\textit{Path Discovery}, \textit{Popularity Ranking}, \textit{Path Synthesis}, and \textit{Path Selection}---each designed to handle distinct aspects of the popular path finding process.

-The framework starts the orchestration with the \textit{SEARCH} stage.
-The \textit{Path Discovery Agent} first retrieves candidate paths from historical trajectories that satisfy the current query $\langle s, d \rangle$.
+Figure~\ref{fig:MainBanner} shows an overview of the framework.
+The orchestration starts with the \textit{SEARCH} stage.
+The \textit{Path Discovery Agent} first retrieves candidate paths from historical trajectories that satisfy the query $\langle s, d \rangle$.
 When candidate paths are available, the framework remains in the \textit{SEARCH} stage and proceeds directly to path evaluation.
-However, when no suitable paths exist in the historical data, the framework enters the \textit{GENERATE} stage to synthesize novel paths.
+However, when no suitable paths exist in the historical data, the framework enters the \textit{GENERATE} stage.

 In the \textit{GENERATE} stage, the \textit{Popularity Ranking Agent} operates in edge mode, computing popularity scores for individual edges based on historical traversal patterns.
-These rankings guide the \textit{Path Synthesis Agent} in constructing new candidate paths that connect the source and destination.
-The generated paths are then returned to the \textit{SEARCH} stage, ensuring that candidate paths are always available for subsequent evaluation.
+These rankings guide the \textit{Path Synthesis Agent} in constructing new candidate paths that connect the source and destination, and these candidates are then returned to the \textit{SEARCH} stage.
 Thus, the \textit{GENERATE} stage is conditionally executed within the \textit{SEARCH} stage, and our orchestration begins and ends with \textit{SEARCH}.

 Upon returning to (or remaining in) the \textit{SEARCH} stage with candidate paths---whether discovered or generated---the \textit{Popularity Ranking Agent} is invoked in POI mode to rank locations by their popularity.
 Finally, the \textit{Path Selection Agent} evaluates all candidates using these POI rankings and returns the top-ranked path as the \textit{Popular Path}.